George B. McClellan: Western Virginia

-Governor Dennison encouraged and pressured McClellan to conduct offensive operations in Northwestern Virginia, where unionist sentiment was strong and West Virginians were clamoring for secession from east Virginia.
-Dennison's office was barraged by many letters from northwestern Virginians requesting military occupation of Northwestern Virginia to protect from potential reprisals from secessionists.
+Governor Dennison encouraged and pressured McClellan to conduct offensive operations in northwestern Virginia, where unionist sentiment was strong and western Virginians were clamoring for secession from eastern Virginia.
+Dennison's office was barraged by many letters from northwestern Virginians requesting military occupation of northwestern Virginia to protect from potential reprisals from secessionists.
 McClellan's first military operations were to occupy the area of western Virginia that wanted to remain in the Union and subsequently became the state of West Virginia.
 He had received intelligence reports on May 26 that the critical Baltimore and Ohio Railroad bridges in that portion of the state were being burned.
 He quickly implemented plans to invade the region.
 Confederate general George A. Porterfield was in charge of defending western Virginia with most of the rebel forces based at Grafton.
 McClellan triggered his first serious political controversy by proclaiming to the citizens there that his forces had no intentions of interfering with personal property—including slaves.
 "Notwithstanding all that has been said by the traitors to induce you to believe that our advent among you will be signalized by interference with your slaves, understand one thing clearly—not only will we abstain from all such interference but we will on the contrary with an iron hand, crush any attempted insurrection on their part."
 He quickly realized that he had overstepped his bounds and apologized by letter to President Lincoln.
 The controversy was not that his proclamation was diametrically opposed to the administration's policy at the time, but that he was so bold in stepping beyond his strictly military role.